Day 1: Arrive Paro, Paro to Thimphu

 King Jigme Singye Wangchuck told the Financial Times in a 1972 interview that “gross national happiness is more important than the gross national product.”
 It is not clear how seriously King Jigme had thought through this new metric, but Bhutanese scholars have since picked up the idea and run with it.
 The GNH has evolved into a somewhat scientific measure of the once-isolated kingdom's economic and moral development.

-Hiking to the Tiger's Nest in this tour:
+Hiking to the Tiger's Nest in this Tour:

 Tiger's Nest monastery called Taktsang Phalphug in Bhutanese is the major highlight of every trip to Bhutan.
 If you miss it, it’s like you didn’t visit the country at all.
-On the other hand, for many travelers this iconic monastery perched on the steep cliff above Paro valley is also the source of concerns since you need to undertake the hike – presumably a difficult one – to reach up there.
+On the other hand, for many travelers this iconic monastery perched on the steep cliff above Paro Valley is also a source of concerns since you need to undertake the hike – presumably a difficult one – to reach up there.

 The hike to Tiger's Nest is a moderate to difficult one but you'll be able to do it if you have at least an average level of fitness.
 The hike takes between 3 to 5 hours depending on your pace. ...
 The hike is about 6 km (4 miles) in length round trip.